Know your obligations

 As part of this process, you must submit a copy of your standard high-cost credit agreement for each type of high-cost credit product that you offer which shows all charges for every transaction along with the terms & conditions.

-Read the information in the “Comply with business practices” section of this page for additional information about your high-cost credit agreements.
+Read the information in the “Requirements for your high-cost credit agreement” and “Comply with business practices” sections of this page for additional information about your high-cost credit agreements.

 For a full list of the required contents and disclosures, read the amendments to the Business Practices and Consumer Protection Act, section 112.16-30 and the High-Cost Credit Product Regulation, section 22.